Niklikescode/Niklikescode/README.md

 - 🌱 I’m currently learning **React.js, Next.js**

-- 🧠 I’m currently refreshing knowledge **Harvard CS50 - Introduction into Computer Science**
+- 🧠 I’m currently refreshing knowledge on **Harvard CS50 - Introduction into Computer Science**

 - 👨‍💻 All of my projects are available at (Portfolio page coming soon)